Chai Vasarhelyi

 Chai Vasarhelyi: Biography at a Glance

-• Other projects include Return to Space about SpaceX and NASA’s first joint spaceflight, which hit the top 10 on Netflix’s most-watched films list.
+• Other projects include Return to Space, about SpaceX and NASA’s first joint spaceflight, which hit the top 10 on Netflix’s most-watched films list.

-• Vasarhelyi has directed two New York Times Op-Docs, two episodes for Netflix’s nonfiction design series Abstract and two episodes for ESPN’s nonfiction series Enhanced
+• Vasarhelyi’s other films as a director include Incorruptible, Youssou N’Dour: I Bring What I LoveA Normal Life, and Touba.
+She also directed two New York Times Op-Docs, two episodes for Netflix’s nonfiction design series Abstract, and two episodes for ESPN’s nonfiction series Enhanced

 Videos